 As Physiotherapists we deal with pain on a daily basis.
-It is the number 1 reason why people seek treatment from us.
+It is the number one reason why people seek treatment from us.
 Pain is our Brain’s interpretation of threat detected by our nervous system.
 Our response and experience of pain is very individual and is heavily influenced by numerous factors such as the type and site of tissue injured, our environment, stress, thoughts of harm created by movement during the healing process, work pressures and these are to name but a few.

 Pain we experience from the musculoskeletal system will generally start with detection of an altered state by our nervous system – whether this is from muscle, nerve, bone, connective tissues etc. However the experience we have is dependent on the threat level that our brain awards this altered state.